fanhuan/AAF/README.md

 		cat phylokmer_bootstrap.tre >> phylokmer_bootstrap
 	done
 	consense #use phylokmer_bootstrap_trees as infile

+Note that to loop through 1 to 100, the syntax is different for Unix command.
+This works for bash on Ubuntu 16.04.
+If you are having problem with it, check out this [post](https://www.cyberciti.biz/faq/unix-for-loop-1-to-10/)	.

 ## FAQ
 1. Dear User: If I have paired end (sample.1.fq, sample.2.fq) files for each sample, should I merge